Affiliate links on Android Authority may earn us a commission. Learn more.

 Atmos introduces a new height variable to traditional surround sound and changes the way Dolby encodes audio channels.

 Back in cinemas, Dolby Atmos allows for up to 128 tracks and audio objects, complete with spatial metadata, mixed in-house on powerful hardware to match the specific cinema speaker setup, ensuring highly accurate sound placement.
 In other words, the format is speaker agnostic.

 Of course, smartphones don’t have access to multiple speaker placements.
 You’re lucky if your phone has two front-facing speakers.
 Instead Dolby Atmos for smartphones is a software-based solution that kicks in when playing content over headphones.
 The mobile version aims to emulate the 3D audio effect you get with a typical surround-sound system.

 In smartphones, Dolby Atmos is a software technology that mixes and filters multi-channel audio for your stereo headphones.
 It retains a 3D -sounding experience by using binaural audio techniques.

 Dolby Atmos isn’t universally supported yet, but that future isn’t far off.
 In fact if you’re buying a new flagship phone from companies like Apple, Motorola, Oppo, or Samsung, you can practically guarantee it.
 As mentioned before, it’s already on a lot of budget and mid-range phones too.
-Two conspicuous gaps are the Google Pixel 6 and 6 Pro, although it’s probably just a matter of time before Google caves to pressure.
+Two conspicuous gaps are the Google Pixel 6 and 6 Pro.
+Sadly, there’s no sign that they’ll get it anytime soon.

 Atmos isn’t the only high-end Dolby audio technology you can find in smartphones.
 A number of devices boast the company’s Digital Plus format, which is based on similar psychoacoustic perception models for spatial audio.

 Hunting down a phone with Atmos support is probably worth the effort, provided you can stream compatible content.
 You’ll need to check the services you use, and even then, not everything you watch or listen to will be labeled for it.
-Many older movies and TV shows may never get an Atmos mix, and the format is even rarer when it comes to music.
+Many older movies and TV shows are never going to get an Atmos mix, and the format is even rarer when it comes to music.
 There are compatible tracks on services like Tidal and Apple Music.
 We may see more widespread adoption once Spotify launches its HiFi tier, but we’ll have to wait and see on that front.